darrenjw/scala-view/README.md

 ```scala
 libraryDependencies += "com.github.darrenjw" %% "scala-view" % "0.5"
 ```
 to your SBT build for the "official" release.
 This is recommended for new users.
-If you need the latest available snaphot, use
+If you need the latest available snapshot, use
 ```scala
 libraryDependencies += "com.github.darrenjw" %% "scala-view" % "0.6-SNAPSHOT"
 ```
-and note that this will require a sonatype shapshot resolver
+and note that this will require a sonatype snapshot resolver
 ```scala
 resolvers += "Sonatype Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots/"
 ```